 Acetaminophen for pain relief

-The second category of OTC pain killers is acetaminophen, Tylenol being the best known brand.
+The second category of OTC painkillers is acetaminophen, Tylenol being the best-known brand.
 Since acetaminophen isn’t a NSAID, it won’t irritate the stomach but it also won’t reduce inflammation.
 Instead, it’s usually given for headaches, muscle aches, back pain, colds, fevers, and toothaches.
 It’s generally quite safe when taken as advised, but it’s also easier to overdose on acetaminophen, and too much can be fatal.

-If you’re taking other meds, check the label to see if they include acetaminophen (sometimes abbreviated APAP), and if so, add up the total number of milligrams you are taking.
+If you’re taking other meds, check the label to see if they include acetaminophen (sometimes abbreviated APAP) and if so, add up the total number of milligrams you are taking.
 Since acetaminophen is a common ingredient in other medications, it’s possible to overdose without realizing it.
 2600-3000 mg is the maximum daily dose for an adult, whether taken straight up as a Tylenol capsule or in a combination of other medications taken throughout the day.

 One bright spot when you’re in a lot of pain is that it’s generally safe to alternate acetaminophen with a NSAID in order to maintain a higher level of pain relief.
-Surprisingly, the combination of ibuprofen and acetaminophen is more effective for dental pain than opiods, such as vicodin.
+Surprisingly, the combination of ibuprofen and acetaminophen is more effective for dental pain than opioids, such as Vicodin.
 The two work together well as companions as acetaminophen is cleared by the liver, while ibuprofen is cleared by the kidneys.

-Ask your doctor or pharmacisit for their recommended dosage, but generally, a dose of acetaminophen and one of ibuprofen taken alternately every 4 hours is safe for most people and is what our doctors have recommended to us over the years.
+Ask your doctor or pharmacist for their recommended dosage, but generally, a dose of acetaminophen and one of ibuprofen taken alternately every 4 hours is safe for most people and is what our doctors have recommended to us over the years.

-What about prescription pain killers?
+What about prescription painkillers?

-I’m extremely wary about all pain killers, even though I recommend their inclusion in emergency kits and bug out bags.
-I’m especially wary when it comes to prescription pain killers, and have had friends become addicted to them.
+I’m extremely wary about all painkillers, even though I recommend their inclusion in emergency kits and bug out bags.
+I’m especially wary when it comes to prescription painkillers, and have had friends become addicted to them.
 Having said that, there are times when the strongest possible pain medication is called for.

 This is a tricky area because, first, without advice from a doctor or pharmacist, giving a Tramadol, Vicodin or Percocet, for example, to someone with pre-existing conditions or allergies could be deadly.
 Dosages are based on weight and the health history of the patient.

-Technically, it’s illegal to give a prescription medication to anyone other than the person it was prescribed for.
+Technically, it’s illegal to give prescription medication to anyone other than the person it was prescribed for.
 True, in a worst case scenario this isn’t likely to be an issue, but all the same, it’s something to be considered for your bug out bag.

-Most of the focus here has been on OTC pain killers because they are generally very effective and give quick relief.
+Most of the focus here has been on OTC painkillers because they are generally very effective and give quick relief.
 Natural remedies, though, shouldn’t be overlooked.
 Be aware, though, that just because a remedy is “natural” doesn’t mean that it won’t interact with other medications you may be taking with negative results.
 Also, try out any of these herbs ahead of time to see if they are effective or not.